JadeDon/jaded.github.io/_pages/blog.md

 I cry, laugh, and reflect in Mandarin.
 I analyse, reassure, and claim in English.

-You can find my Mandarin blog at <a href="http://t.cn/A66XOoJh">坚瓠</a>. <small>
+You can find my Mandarin blog at <a href="http://t.cn/A66XOoJh">坚瓠</a>.

-    Note: this blog is hosted within an in-app publishing ecosystem.
-Consequently, external web links may not provide an optimal viewing experience.<small>
+    Note: <a href="http://t.cn/A66XOoJh">坚瓠</a> is hosted within an in-app publishing ecosystem.
+Consequently, external web links may not provide an optimal viewing experience.

 Below are selected entries, interpreted with the help of GPT.